marrink-lab/vermouth-martinize/doc/source/general_overview.rst

 Installation instructions
 -------------------------
-Vermouth and martinize2 are distribute through pypi and can be installed using pip.
+Vermouth and martinize2 are distributed through pypi and can be installed using pip.

 .. code-block:: bash